brandonsaldan/ticker/README.md

 --------

-Ticker is a multifunctional bot build on the discord.py API wrapper.
+Ticker is a multifunctional bot built on the discord.py API wrapper.
 It utilizes the Financial Modeling Prep API to deliver stock prices and other information.